-Sure, the Golden Retriever Chihuahua mix probably won’t make a great service dog like a purebred Golden Retriever, but you’ll find the mix to be smart, inquisitive and ready to learn.
+Sure, the Golden Retriever Chihuahua mix probably won’t make a great service dog like a purebred Golden Retriever, but you’ll find the mix to be smart, inquisitive, and ready to learn.

 To start your dog off right, we recommend attending dog training classes as soon as you can.
 This ensures everyone is on the same page and speaking the same language when it comes to training and discipline.

 It’s also a good idea to read up as much as you can.
-A great book to check out is “Training the Best Dog Ever: A 5-Week Program Using the Power of Positive Reinforcement” by Dawn Sylvia-Stasiewicz, dog trainer for Barack Obama’s dog Bo.
+A great book to check out is “Training the Best Dog Ever: A 5-Week Program Using the Power of Positive Reinforcement” by Dawn Sylvia-Stasiewicz, the dog trainer for Barack Obama’s dog Bo.

 Golden Retriever Chihuahua Mix: Is It Right For You?

 The Golden Retriever Chihuahua mix isn’t exactly the type of dog you come across every day.
 If you find such a dog, you should definitely consider welcoming them into your home.